fwuensche/42-exam-miner/README.md

   - catching bugs ([sample](https://github.com/fwuensche/42-exam-miner/pull/2/files))
   - proposing your own solution as an alternative ([sample](https://github.com/fwuensche/42-exam-miner/pull/3/files))

+### More specifically, some actionable tasks are available in the Issues session above.

 ---

 ### So long and thanks for all the fish 🐬